-We have Europe's largest selection of over 50 antique mora clocks for sale and all are available for private view by appointment or for shipment worldwide.
+Over 50 antique Swedish mora clocks for sale from Europe's leading Mora Clock specialist with shipment worldwide.
 Prices go from £999- £5000 so please call/email us for individual prices quoting the SKU number of your chosen mora clocks.
 Click the photos for larger pictures.
-We are also the UK leading specialist in antique mora clock repair and restoration - contact us for a restoration quote
+We are also the UK leading specialist in antique mora clock repair and restoration - contact us for a restoration quote fior your mora clock whether it is a country mora clock, a fryksdall or a Bridal mora clock

 Antique Swedish Painted Mora Clocks 1780-1900

 Original Antique Mora clocks are now more popular than ever.
 All our Swedish painted Mora Clocks feature either original and later paint usually from late 1800s or early 1900s and each clock is unique in its design combining a variety of different colour palettes, heights, design elements, decorative features, gesso and wooden carvings, elaborate or simple hood ornaments, inscriptions and hand painted or gilt finishes.
 We also have a small selection of beautiful gilt carved cartel and antique wall clocks with original working mechanisms and other Gustavian clocks.
 The wall clocks have stunning carvings and are about 18" high with a lovely crystal chime on the hour and half hour.
 They need winding about every seven days.

 Talking of which, If you choose the electric chiming mechanism, it has a handy 8 hour 'night off' switch that allows you to stop it chiming at night so it doesnt disturb you and you also get a choice of ting tang or westminster chimes replayed through the built in speaker.
 As these are actual recordings of real clock chimes they sound exactly like the real thing - because they are.
 They look and sound great.